Gabriela Salgado

-Gabriela de Jesus Thomas Salgado (/pt-PT/; born 20 February 1998) is a South African soccer player who plays as a midfielder or defender for SAFA Women's League club JvW and the South Africa women's national team.
+Gabriela de Jesus Thomas Salgado (/pt-PT/; born 20 February 1998) is a South African soccer player who plays as a midfielder or defender for JvW and the South Africa women's national team.

 Early life

-Salgado was born in Johannesburg, Gauteng to a father of Portuguese descent and a mother of Lebanese descent.
+Salgado was born in Johannesburg, Gauteng to a Portuguese father and a Lebanese mother.

+Club career

+Salgado made her club debut with JvW in 2015.
+With this club, she won the 2019 Sasol League National Championship, scoring one of the goals against Ma-Indies Ladies from Limpopo 2-0 in the final.

 International career

-The first known game Salgado played in for the South African national team was in a 3-0 friendly loss against Zambia on 12 February 2022.
-She had already been called up for the team on 22 January 2017, but was not used here against France.
+Salgado was first called up to the South Africa national team on 22 January 2017, albeit as an unused substitute against France.

+Salgado was named to senior women's team at the 2020 COSAFA Women's Championship.
+She scored the team's winning goal in the 66th minute in the final en route to their seventh COSAFA title.

 On 23 June 2023, Salgado was added to the final squad at the 2023 World Cup.

 Salgado was named in the South African squad for the 2024 Women's Africa Cup of Nations.
 On 22 July 2025, she a fractured her mid-shaft in her left leg during the semi-final match against Nigeria, ruling her out for the remainder of the year.